Storytelling: Indigenous Ways of Knowing, Being, and Teaching

 This website explores storytelling as a pedagogical approach, with a focus on Indigenous perspectives and relational ways of learning.
 It aims to support educators in understanding how storytelling can foster connection, engagement, and meaningful learning experiences in early childhood and classroom settings.

-By engaging with storytelling, educators shift from a traditional "banking model" of education toward a relational model.
+Through storytelling, educators can move away from a traditional “banking model” of education toward a relational approach.
 In this space, knowledge is co-created through the dynamic interaction between the teller, the listener, the story, and the Land (Kirkness & Barnhardt, 1991; see References).

-In practice, this means educators move from directing learning to facilitating shared meaning-making through stories.
+In practice, this shift means moving from directing learning to facilitating shared meaning-making through stories.

 Jo-Ann Archibald (2008) writes: “Stories have the power to make our hearts, minds, bodies, and spirits work together.”

 This concept of Storywork reflects a holistic view of learning.
-Stories do more than share information; they invite learners to think, feel, and reflect, making critical connections to community and culture.
-Indigenous methodologies highlight that learning is deeply relational and shaped by the context of place (Archibald, 2008; see References).
+Stories do more than share information; they invite learners to think, feel, and reflect, making meaningful connections to community and culture.
+Indigenous methodologies emphasize that learning is deeply relational and shaped by the context of place (Archibald, 2008; see References).

 Relational and caring approaches to storytelling support student engagement and long-term learning outcomes by validating the "learning spirit" within every student (Battiste, 2013; see References).